 2. Testing in Agile

-In every stage of project development, the testing takes place.
+In every stage of project development, testing takes place.
 An agile development team is involved in testing as well.
-Which takes in two ways:
+This takes in two ways:

-Test during the development is the manual testing, at this stage, the developer will write a piece of code to test to validate.
+Test during the development is manual testing; at this stage, the developer will write a piece of code to test to validate.
 It checks both fail as well as then the pass test.
-So piece by piece the code is generated and tested before the next set of code is written.
+So piece by piece, the code is generated and tested before the next set of code is written.
 This is a low to high testing approach.
 This is the best approach.

 3. Points to Remember in Agile